RacerMod/racermod/README.md

 Getting Started
 ---------------

+Create the directory to clone the CyanogenMod sources:

+    mkdir -p ~/android/cm7

+Enter the directory:

+    cd ~/android/cm7

 Initialize your local repository using the CyanogenMod trees, use a command like this:

     repo init -u git://github.com/CyanogenMod/android.git -b gingerbread